saadpasta/developerFolio/README.md

 npm start
 ```

-## Linking Portfolio to Github
+## Linking Portfolio to GitHub

-Generate a Github personal access token following these [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (make sure you don't select any scope just generate a simple token).
-If you are using [Github Actions](#configuring-github-actions-recommended) to deploy your portfolio you can skip this section.
+Generate a GitHub personal access token following these [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) (make sure you don't select any scope just generate a simple token).
+If you are using [GitHub Actions](#configuring-github-actions-recommended) to deploy your portfolio you can skip this section.

 1. Create a file called .env in the root directory of your project (if not done already in section: [How To Use](#how-to-use))